 Normal aPTT does not rule out clinically relevant effects of dabigatran.
 Thrombin time (TT) is highly sensitive to dabigatran.
 A normal TT rules out clinically important drug levels, but a prolonged TT does not necessarily mean that clinically important drug levels are present.
 TT is routinely available weekdays from 8am to 4:40 pm.

-***** Praxbind 5 g IV is new standard reversal strategy.
+***** Idarucizumab2 (Praxbind®) 5 grams IV (two infusions of 2.5 grams IV given within 15 minutes of each other) is the preferred first reversal agent.
 Discuss with heme whether repeat doses might be needed in specific case.

 Laboratory testing to demonstrate residual rivaroxaban/apixaban effect is problematic.
 The presence of severe bleeding, rather than laboratory results, should be the primary determinant of therapeutic intervention.
 A prolonged PT/INR might indicate residual rivaroxaban effect , but a normal PT/INR does not rule out clinically relevant effects of rivaroxaban.
 A normal anti-Xa assay excludes the presence of significant rivaroxaban levels.
 An abnormal anti-Xa assay might indicate residual rivaroxaban effects but this should not be used as a quantitative assessment of anticoagulant activity.
 It is unknown whether this applies to apixaban as well.

-***** Prothrombin complex concentrate – Kcentra- 50 units/kg x 1 is the preferred first reversal agent and does not require Hematology approval in severe or life-threatening bleeding, or for emergent or urgent procedures.
+Prothrombin complex concentrate – Kcentra- 50 units/kg x 1 may be considered if a lower risk of hemorrhagic expansion is anticipated; it is much less expensive.
 Activated PCC (50-100 units/kg x 1), rFVIIa (20-40 mcg/kg), or subsequent doses of PCC should be considered ONLY if bleeding persists after PCC AND with Hematology approval

 Intravenous heparin reversal: